How to Use a Protractor?

 Let’s start learning Math!

-Before you can correctly read a protractor, you need to understand every part of the mathematical tool.
+Before correctly reading a protractor for kids, you must understand every part of the mathematical tool.
 Here are some of the essential components of a protractor:

 Baseline